ozturkkl/framework-control/README.md

 # Framework Control

-updated REFramework Control is a lightweight control surface for Framework laptops.
+Framework Control is a lightweight control surface for Framework laptops.
 It exposes a minimal local HTTP API and a modern web UI to monitor telemetry and tweak core platform settings (fans, power, charging, etc.).
 The project is designed to be fast, unobtrusive, and extensible.
 Windows background service + Svelte web UI for telemetry and advanced fan control (auto/manual/curve, hysteresis, rate limit, live RPM overlay with calibration).

 ## How To Use